bharatmane/refactoring/README.md

 ## Techniques ##

-> Neglection accelerates the rot faster than any other factor. says the authors of the book "The Pragmatic Programmer"
+> "Neglection accelerates the rot faster than any other factor." says the authors of the book "The Pragmatic Programmer"
+>